Red Hat: Red Hat Czech

-Red Hat Czech s.r.o. is a research and development arm of Red Hat, based in Brno, Czech Republic.
-The subsidiary was formed in 2006 and has 1,180 employees (2019).
-Red Hat chose to enter the Czech Republic in 2006 over other locations due to the country's embrace of open-source.
-The subsidiary expanded in 2017 to a second location in the Brno Technology Park to accommodate an additional 350 employees.

-In 2016, Red Hat Czech reported revenue of CZK 1,002 million (FY 2016), and net income of CZK 123 million (FY 2016), with assets of CZK 420 million (FY 2016)|CZK 325 million (FY 2015).

-The group was named the "Most progressive employer of the year" in the Czech Republic in 2010, and the "Best Employer in the Czech Republic" for large scale companies in 2011 by Aon.
+Red Hat Czech s.r.o. is subsidiary headquartered in Brno, where the company operates a major engineering center.
+Red Hat began building the Brno development center in 2004, and Red Hat Czech s.r.o. was incorporated in 2006.
+CzechInvest reported in 2007 that Red Hat had chosen Brno for its technical talent base and expected extensive cooperation with local universities, particularly Masaryk University.

+The Brno operation subsequently grew into Red Hat's largest engineering office.
+Around 1,500 people are employed at the center, approximately 80% of them in software development.
+Engineering work at the site has included Red Hat Enterprise Linux, middleware, cloud and storage technologies, OpenShift, OpenStack and IoT.
+The Brno engineering site also has long-standing academic partnerships with Masaryk University and Brno University of Technology, with cooperation including research projects, teaching, thesis supervision and student programs.

 Red Hat India

 In 2000, Red Hat created the subsidiary Red Hat India to deliver Red Hat software, support, and services to Indian customers.
+As of today (2025 December) 1800 employees work for Red Hat India.
 Colin Tenwick, former vice president and general manager of Red Hat EMEA, said Red Hat India was opened "in response to the rapid adoption of Red Hat Linux in the subcontinent.
 Demand for open-source solutions from the Indian markets is rising and Red Hat wants to play a major role in this region."
 Red Hat India has worked with local companies to enable the adoption of open-source technology in both government and education.

 In 2006, Red Hat India had a distribution network of more than 70 channel partners spanning 27 cities across India.
 Red Hat India's channel partners included MarkCraft Solutions, Ashtech Infotech Pvt Ltd., Efensys Technologies, Embee Software, Allied Digital Services, and Softcell Technologies.
 Distributors include Integra Micro Systems and Ingram Micro.